hisl6802/ECCO/README.md

-## Make sure to download the following libraries before getting started with this GUI.
+## Make sure to download the following libraries before getting started with this UI.
+It is recommended that all packages are install using `pip install <package>`
 - [numpy](https://numpy.org/)
 - [scipy](https://www.scipy.org/)
 - [pandas](https://pandas.pydata.org/)